mppnet/frontend/docs/protocol.md

 1627968429598

 ### String validation
 For most messages that get sent to other clients, strings are checked to make sure they don't cause issues.
+Strings following string validation cannot be made entirely of spaces, and cannot be empty.
 Strings following string validation must not include any of the following characters:
 - \n
 - \r
 - \v